jeffreylanters/react-unity-webgl/README.md

 # Installation

 Install using npm for your JavaScript (babel) and TypeScript React Project.
 Make sure you download the release matching with your Unity version.
 I try to update this plugin in case of need as fast as possible.
-Check the [releases on GitHub](https://github.com/jeffreylanters/react-unity-webgl/releases) for the corresponding version or [view on NPM](https://www.npmjs.com/package/react-unity-webgl).
+For the corresponding, check the releases on [GitHub](https://github.com/jeffreylanters/react-unity-webgl/releases) or [NPM](https://www.npmjs.com/package/react-unity-webgl).

 ```sh
 $ npm install react-unity-webgl